graham-fletcher-athome-org/Taca/README.md

        specified branch on a github repository.
 Where the resulting invocation uses the builders service account.

 Scaffold was origonally envisioned as a basis for deploying GCP foundations, the layer that provides the secruity framework.
 It is by design, very simple and low complexity.
 However, this allows a large range of different foundations, or other services to be built on top of scaffold.
+A managed environemnt can be considered an abstract class.
+It can be built on to deliver a small foundation, a large secure foundation or a build pipline for a single project.
+A managed environment is the underlaying frammework on which we build any of these management layers.

 The following sections give:
 1. Instructions for a simple deployment of scaffold.